Ivari isn’t a name a lot of people are familiar with. Who are they, what do they do and how do you even pronounce their name?

 As with the majority of insurance companies today, Ivari Canada has an electronic application, Ivari Appvantage.
 This can be filled in relatively quickly with the assistance of your independent insurance agent.
 Transmitting your data electronically to the insurance company drastically speeds up the underwriting time and makes it easier to apply for life insurance.

-Ivari ranks high in the marketplace for their Universal Life Insurance (UL) which is one of their best sellers.
-One perk - if you add a term insurance rider to the UL, the cost of the term insurance is actually less than if you purchased a standalone term policy.
+Ivari Insurance ranks #1 in the marketplace for their Universal Life Insurance (UL) which is one of their best sellers.

 Unique TERMselect30 Product